-"Yes" vote repeals constitutional provision requiring state legislative redistricting by legislature; creates commission to draw state legislative districts; equal representation of Democrats, Republicans, others.
+"Yes" vote creates commission to draw congressional districts; equal representation of Democrats, Republicans, others.

-"No" vote retains the current redistricting process, in which the legislature draws the boundaries of congressional and state legislative districts; maintains constitutional provision.
+"No" vote retains the current redistricting process, in which the legislature draws the boundaries of congressional and state legislative districts.

-Ms. Uherbelau respectfully submits that the result of yes statement is flawed for the same reason the caption is flawed.
+Ms. Uherbelau respectfully submits that the result of yes statement is flawed for the same reasons the caption is flawed.
 The third clause repeats the misleading, inaccurate statement "equal representation of Democrats, Republicans, others" and does not inform readers that the commission created by the initiative would be weighted towards Republicans.
+See Fletchall, 365 Or at 111.
 The result of yes statement also should provide that the initiative creates a new commission to carry out redistricting.
-That disproportional weighting "is yet another result of great consequence to the general public that should be included in the 'yes' vote result statement."
-Fletchall, 365 Or at 111.
-Additionally, the word "provision" in the first clause is underinclusive, because it does not address the initiative's repeal of Article IV, section 7.
-Given the extra words allowed in the result of yes statement, it also should address that the initiative would exclude many Oregon voters and Oregon citizens from participating in the commission merely because of their age, naturalization status, prior residence, prior registration (or lack thereof), participation in political processes or advocacy.
+And, as with the caption, the result of yes statement also should address that the initiative would: exclude many Oregon voters and Oregon citizens from participating in the commission; change existing redistricting requirements; and, assign redistricting to an unelected body that has no obligation to answer to the public.
+Finally, the result of yes statement should reflect that the initiative would require the commission take partisan considerations into account when creating districts.
+That is a significant result if the initiative passes, and one of which voters and potential petition signers should be informed.